 Welcome to the Warwick History department’s ‘History Head Start’!
-Get a head start on studying History at University with this 12 week course designed to introduce you to the skills of academic reading and primary source analysis.
-Every week, we’ll explore a new historical topic by looking at an academic journal article or primary sources from the Modern Records Centre’s vast collections.
+Get a head start on studying History at University with this course designed to introduce you to the skills of academic reading and primary source analysis.
+The course explores various historical topics by looking at an academic journal article or primary sources from the Modern Records Centre’s vast collections.
 History as a subject helps you to deepen your understanding of the past and encourages you to think critically about the world that we live in.
-Our course is aimed at people aged 16-18 who are studying History (or English, Politics, or any subject really!) and want to learn more about how historical research is done, published, and used.
+The course is split into 12 'options', so you can either work through all of these or pick whichever interest you the most!

 Once historians have completed a piece of research (for example, having searched through archives for relevant information, interviewed people, watched/viewed/listened to relevant media… the list is endless!), they will write up this research as a book or a shorter article to submit to a history journal.
 History journals present new scholarship on a historical subject and are often focused on narrower subfields of history – examining different topics, regions, or time periods.
 Panels of historians will review the work that has been submitted to the journal, making some suggestions about how it might be improved.
 Once the journal has accepted the article, it is then published to be read and discussed by the wider historical community.